bakpakin/Fennel/tutorial.md

 construct precarious chains of `and`/`or` just to get a value!

-The other conditional is `when`, which is used for an arbitrary number of side-effects, has no else clause, and always returns `nil`:
+The other conditional is `when`, which is used for an arbitrary number of side-effects and has no else clause:

 ```lisp
 (when (currently-raining?)